ibm-wsc/cloud-native-linuxone/docs/devsecops/devsecops.md

 <TO DO.. add screen shot of SonarQube project page>

-## Access the code analysis report (put this in a separate section?)
+## Access the code analysis report (put this and follow-on steps in a separate section)

-## Update the code-analysis task with new project version
+## Update code-analysis task with new project version

 ## Fix the code which will automatically trigger another pipeline run